codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/gitops-runtimes/create-git-source.md

 	lightbox="true"
 	file="/images/quick-start/runtimes/qs-runtime-gitsource-repo.png"
 	url="/images/quick-start/runtimes/qs-runtime-gitsource-repo.png"
-	alt="Git repo for Git Source"
-	caption="Git repo for Git Source"
+	alt="Runtime quick start: Git repo for Git Source" caption="Runtime quick start: Git repo for Git Source" max-width="60%"
-    max-width="60%"
 %}

 ## What's next
-You are now all set to create applications.
-Before we dive into the world of applications, let's create an environment.
+With a Git Source in place, you are now ready to create applications.
+Before diving into application creation, let’s focus on two key entities essential for promoting and deploying applications: Environments and Products.

-Environments mimic your software development lifecycle and allow to track your applications.
+* Environments represent stages in your software development lifecycle, providing a structured way to track and manage your applications.
+* Products group related applications under a single entity, enabling better organization, visibility, and control when promoting changes and deploying applications.

+Let’s continue by creating environments.

 [Quick start: Creating Environments]({{site.baseurl}}/docs/gitops-quick-start/quick-start-gitops-environments/)